Snugug/eq.js/README.md

 @include eq-selectors;
 ```

-When **eq.js** has determined which state your element is in, it will add an `data-eq-state` attribute to the element set to the human-readable name of the `min-width` specified.
+When **eq.js** has determined which state your element is in, it will add an `data-eq-state` attribute to the element set to the human-readable name of the `min-width` specified (along with any other states that have applied thus far).
 If the element is smaller than the smallest state, there will be no `data-eq-state` attribute.
 If you did not write your states in order, fear not, they will be sorted for you.

 **eq.js** also adds `window.eqjs` to allow you to utilize **eq.js** in your own function calls.
 It will handle your `DOMContentLoaded` and `load` events as well as all `resize` events, inspecting your DOM to determine what nodes need to be queried each time.
 If you AJAX in any nodes that you would like to query, you need to trigger the **eq.js** yourself.
 This is easy though!
 Just load up your nodes into an array or a NodeList and pass that to `eqjs.query(nodes)`, and **eq.js** will work its magic. `eqjs.query()` also allows for a callback function that will be fired after all updates have been applied. `eqjs.query()` also takes a callback as a second argument with optional `nodes` parameter (for the nodes that were worked on) that will be fired once all of the nodes have been processed.